LiamJCates/Programming-Notes/C++/Organization/Notes.md

+Compiling and Executing Our Program
+Having written the program, we need to compile it.
+How you compile a program depends on your operating system and compiler.
+For details on how your particu- lar compiler works, check the reference manual or ask a knowledgeable colleague.
+Many PC-based compilers are run from an integrated development environ- ment (IDE) that bundles the compiler with build and analysis tools.
+These envi- ronments can be a great asset in developing large programs but require a fair bit of time to learn how to use effectively.
+Learning how to use such environments is well beyond the scope of this book.
+Most compilers, including those that come with an IDE, provide a command- line interface.
+Unless you already know the IDE, you may find it easier to start with the command-line interface.
+Doing so will let you concentrate on learning C++ first.
+Moreover, once you understand the language, the IDE is likely to be easier to learn.

+Program Source File Naming Convention
+Whether you use a command-line interface or an IDE, most compilers expect pro- gram source code to be stored in one or more files.
+Program files are normally 4 Getting Started referred to as a source files.
+On most systems, the name of a source file ends with a suffix, which is a period followed by one or more characters.
+The suffix tells the system that the file is a C++ program.
+Different compilers use different suffix conventions; the most common include .cc, .cxx, .cpp, .cp, and .C.

+R UNNING THE GNU OR M ICROSOFT C OMPILERS
+The command used to run the C++ compiler varies across compilers and operating systems.
+The most common compilers are the GNU compiler and the Microsoft Visual Studio compilers.
+By default, the command to run the GNU compiler is g++:
+$ g++ -o prog1 prog1.cc
+Here $ is the system prompt.
+The -o prog1 is an argument to the compiler and names the file in which to put the executable file.
+This command generates an executable file named prog1 or prog1.exe, depending on the operating system.
+On UNIX, exe- cutable files have no suffix; on Windows, the suffix is .exe.
+If the -o prog1 is omit- ted, the compiler generates an executable named a.out on UNIX systems and a.exe on Windows.
+(Note: Depending on the release of the GNU compiler you are using, you may need to specify -std=c++0x to turn on C++ 11 support.)
+The command to run the Microsoft Visual Studio 2010 compiler is cl:
+C:\Users\me\Programs> cl /EHsc prog1.cpp
+Here C:\Users\me\Programs> is the system prompt and \Users\me\Programs is the name of the current directory (aka the current folder).
+The cl command invokes the compiler, and /EHsc is the compiler option that turns on standard exception han- dling.
+The Microsoft compiler automatically generates an executable with a name that corresponds to the first source file name.
+The executable has the suffix .exe and the same name as the source file name.
+In this case, the executable is named prog1.exe.
+Compilers usually include options to generate warnings about problematic con- structs.
+It is usually a good idea to use these options.
+Our preference is to use -Wall with the GNU compiler, and to use /W4 with the Microsoft compilers.
+For further information consult your compiler’s user’s guide.

 It's traditional to use different files for different classes.

 This means that you're going to have some code in one file that's going to use a class, maybe create an instance of it or call its functions and so on, using  code that is in another file.